Dre Campbell Farm

 How to Transplant

-The crop should be transplanted during stages of dormancy.
+The crop should be transplanted during the dormant stage.

 The best time, by far, is early spring, just before they begin to wake from the dormant winter months.

-Utilizing garden tools like hoes and spades, you will need to be careful to disengage the transplanted vegetable plant’s tentacle-like roots from surrounding plants.
+When using garden tools like hoes and spades, be careful.
+Gently disengage the transplanted vegetable plant’s tentacle-like roots from the surrounding plants to avoid damage.

-This extremely complex system of roots that becomes entangled and expands the longer a plant is in the ground adds to the complexity of moving these plants.
+This complex root system becomes entangled and expands the longer a plant remains in the ground.
+This significantly adds to the difficulty of moving these plants.

-Additionally, too much damage may occur during this process, and a healthy plant may not thrive in its new locale.
+Additionally, too much damage may occur during this process, and a healthy plant may not thrive in its new location.

-Once in place, place it in its new growing location, pack the soil around it, water well, and maintain it until it has taken root in its new home.
+Once in place, place it in its new growing location, pack the soil around it, water well, and maintain it until it has taken root.

 If no extensive damage is done, you should continue to see shoots from the transplantation right on schedule.